alankent/htc-vive-midi/README.md

 HTC Vive Controller to MIDI
 ===========================

-This Windows command line utility (written in C#) reads from a pair of [HTC Vive](https://www.vive.com/us/) hand controllers and sends [Adobe Character Animator](https://www.adobe.com/products/character-animator.html) MIDI events for buttons clicks (as MIDI notes) and positional data (as MIDI controller values).
+This Windows command line utility (written in C#) reads from a [HTC Vive](https://www.vive.com/us/) visor and pair of hand controllers and sends [Adobe Character Animator](https://www.adobe.com/products/character-animator.html) MIDI events for buttons clicks (as MIDI notes) and positional data (as MIDI controller values).
 This allows you to use body movements to control both arms in parallel during recordings (instead of using draggers and mouse).
 See this [quick demo video](https://youtu.be/ovXXki5kWu4) for more information.

-Currently the headset is not used - just the hand controllers.
-There is also no support for additional Vive trackers, which would be nice to attach to legs etc for controlling more of the body.
-These could be added, but are not supported at this stage.
+Currently the headset and hand controllers are used.
+(The headset is still a challenge as I don't project any image to the headset screen, so you need to keep it off your eyes to see what is going on.
+It slips down a lot for me during recordings still.)
+There is no support for additional Vive trackers at this stage, which would be nice to attach to legs etc for controlling more of the body, or as a possible alternative to using the headset.
+(E.g. I might attach a controller to a head band.)

 This utility is currently provided as source code only.
 Its really intended for developers who want to take the tool further.
 It is released under MIT license for this purpose.

-I believe other VR headsets (e.g. Oculus) also have APIs, so it should be possible to adapt this code for those devices as well, but warning: this code is not very elegant.
-I built it as a quick proof of concept, not production code.
+I believe other VR headsets (e.g. Oculus) also have APIs, so it should be possible to adapt this code for those devices as well.
+I used the "openvr" toolkit, so there is a chance it will work with Oculus.

+Warning: this code is proof of concept, not production code.

 ## Puppet Setup